How Secure Is Your Data When You Use California Biometrics Fingerprinting Services

 When verification procedures follow proper guidelines, processing errors drop significantly.
 In early 2025, regulated facilities reported a 31 percent reduction in mismatched applicant records when identity checks were completed correctly.

-System Protections During Capture
+Stage 2: System Protections During Capture

 - Automatic rejection of unclear prints